andriniaina/FsMocks/README.md

   mylist1.Clear() |> expected twice
 }

-// test and verify expectations !!
+// run test.
-// the test will fail if any unexpected calls was made in the 'verify' block mock.verify (fun()->
+// FsMocks will automatically verify expectations at the end of the test.
+The test will fail if any unexpected call was made mylist1.Clear() mylist1.Add("another argument") |> should equal 2  // FsUnit syntax mylist1.Clear()
-	mylist1.Clear()
-	mylist1.Add("another argument") |> should equal 2  // FsUnit syntax
-	mylist1.Clear()
-)
 ```

 The function _mock.define_ takes two arguments: a mocking option (_Unordered_ or _Ordered_) and a computation expression that takes a series of mock statements.